Fill out the form below to download the investment summary.

 The Pelorus Fund was structured to be an ultra-low cost or effectively no cost Fund.
 This was achieved with a low asset management fee of 1% combined with the Manager sharing revenue with the Fund Members.

 The current average investment amount is approximately $250k, with a $100k minimum investment.
+Investors may inquire about reduced minimums if there are multiple accounts or the original investment is going to be increased sometime in the near future.

 No, the borrowers must make their payments by wire or check from an accredited bank or credit union.